-Complete at least three additional courses listed below (at most one can be lower-division), which are grouped by application domains for convenience.
+Complete at least three additional courses listed below (at most one lower-division prerequisite listed along the courses below can be counted toward the three courses), which are grouped by application domains for convenience.
 Note that CSE 024: Advanced Programming is only allowed for UCM CSE transfer students.